pedrofont/NumericMethods_2023/README.md

 These folders contain my solution attempts for the Numeric Methods course problem sets, which I took in the first quarter of 2023.

+## A note for future students...
+You can take my code as reference if you come to find them helpful, but I strongly recommend you to try coming up with your own functions and code.
+Also, my codes likely have mistakes which I couldn't fix due to time constraints.

 ## 1st PS (Discretization methods)
 The first problem set deals with discretization of an AR(1) process using both Tauchen (1986) and Rouwenhorst's (1995) methods.